introcompsys/spring2022/_sources/syllabus/tools.md

 URI provides all faculty, staff, and students with a paid Zoom account.
 It *can* run in your browser or on a mobile device, but you will be able to participate in class best if you download the [Zoom client](https://zoom.us/download) on your computer.
 Please [log in](https://uri-edu.zoom.us/) and [configure your account](https://uri-edu.zoom.us/profile).
 Please add a photo of yourself to your account so that we can still see your likeness in some form when your camera is off.
 You may also wish to use a virtual background and you are welcome to do so.

-Class will be interactive, so if you cannot be in a quiet place at class time, headphones with a built in microphone are strongly recommended.

 For help, you can access the [instructions provided by IT](https://web.uri.edu/itservicedesk/zoom-at-uri/).